 Cycling Furkapass from Gletsch (western approach)

-This is the shorter but nonetheless scenic side of Furkapass.
-This is an amazing area to climb with at least 12 HC climbs within a 35 kilometer radius, including 3 climbs in the World Top 100 (one in the Top 10).
+Furka Pass is located in the Andermatt World Climb Zone which is an amazing area to climb by bike with at least 12 HC climbs within a 35 kilometer radius, including 3 climbs in the World Top 100 (one in the Top 10).
 For the crazies out there, this climb can also be linked with Grimsel Pass (both sides), Gotthard and Nufenen (climb page; 180 kilometers, 6,625 meters), or a bit more tame route - Furka-Gotthard-Nufenen-Grimsel (117 kilometers, gaining 4,233 meters), or many other versions.
 Our routes are offered only to give you a sense of what is possible in this exceptional climbing area.

-The climb begins in Gletsch (German shorthand for glacier) in the upper Swiss Rhone Valley, one of the greatest climbing areas in the world.
+The climb begins in begins in Obergoms and passes through Gletsch (German shorthand for glacier) at 6 kilometers.
+This climb is in the upper Swiss Rhone Valley, one of the greatest climbing areas in the world.

 First segment of the climb.